 If getting lost while driving a car scares you, this tree is sure to give you traffic nightmares.

 Speaking of traffic lights, no tour around London would be complete without stopping off at one of the 13 remaining 19th century cabman shelters found in the city.
 Originally created as a place for carriage and taxi drivers to get a bite to eat while stepping out of the rain, you can still grab a cup of cheap coffee and a delicious hot sandwich for a fraction of what most restaurants charge.

 To find a Cabman Shelter, just look for a small green shuttered shed on the side of the road.
 If you can’t find them, there’s one in Russell Square and another just outside Temple Tube Station.

 Itching to catch the latest movie, a cult classic or some indie fare?
 Don’t waste your time in a closed theater, check out one of the cities many outdoor cinemas.
-After a long day checking out the sights and before heading back to your Hotel Direct accommodation, sit back and enjoy an outdoor theater experience unlike any other.
+After a long day checking out the sights and before heading back to your hotel, sit back and enjoy an outdoor theater experience unlike any other.